John C. Van Hollen

-John C. Van Hollen (June 27, 1933) is a Wisconsin businessman and politician.
+John C. Van Hollen (June 27, 1933 – January 30, 2025) was a Wisconsin businessman and politician.

 Born in Rhinelander, Wisconsin, he grew up in Chetek, Wisconsin.
 He served in the United States military during the Korean War and graduated from University of Wisconsin.

-Van Hollen served in the Wisconsin State Assembly in 1967 and 1969.
-Van Hollen owns a real estate business in Northern Wisconsin.
-His son is the Wisconsin Attorney General J. B. Van Hollen.
+Van Hollen served in the Wisconsin State Assembly from 1967 to 1971.
+He owned a real estate business in Northern Wisconsin.
+His son, J. B. Van Hollen, served as Wisconsin Attorney General from 2007 to 2015.
+He died on January 30, 2025, in Titusville, Florida.